 The encapsulation principle in CCD design makes visitors’ eyes contact and creates a tunnel vision effect.

-Onboarding, presentations, overview, reels
+Great for: Onboarding, off-boarding, presentations, overview, reels

 Contrast and Color

-Colours can be used to attract emotional response from the visitors and force them to interact with Click to Actions (CtA’s).
+Colors can be used to attract emotional response from the visitors and force them to interact with Click to Actions (CtA’s).

 Focal point — oriented elements, like arrows or even photos of people watching pointing somewhere.

 —Representations of views or experiences that trigger our brains into thinking we need to follow them, by displaying something familiar we could see in the past.